 1st PRIESTESS: The Window of Virgo is blown shut by a breeze.
 We leave the Temple through the Gateway, and pass the two Sphinxes. *** We descend the hill by the path, this time accompanied by the tumbling stream that flows from the right of the Gateway. *** We return to our own earthly Temple.

-APPRENTICE IF DEEMED SUCCESSFUL IS PRESENTED WITH ANKH AND SCROLL.
 REPORTS.
+THE APPRENTICE, IF DEEMED SUCCESSFUL IS PRESENTED WITH ANKH AND SCROLL.
 RAYS OF LIGHT FROM VIRGO ARE SENT FORTH.
-GIVE THANKS.
+THANKS ARE GIVEN TO THE DEITIES.

 Sources: "The Odes of Pindar" , trans.
 Sandys.
 "Appollodorus, The Library", Vols.
 I and II, trans.
 Frazer, both Heinemann, Harvard.
 "The Temples of Greece", Parts I and II, Durdin-Robertson, Cesara.
 "Star Names", Allen, Dover.
 Phillips' Star Map.
 Marseille Tarot Deck, B.P.
 Grimauld, 1740, Paris.